Introduction to MySQL Dump

 This is the dumped flat-file that was created after performing a dump of the ‘educba’ database.
 The file consists of commands to create the database, create a table, and insert queries to populate the table with records.

 Restoring the Database

 Let us now drop the database educba using the following command –

 DROP DATABASE educba;

 And now confirm the available databases by using the command –

 We can see that the educba database does not exist in our database server of MySQL.
 Now, we will restore the educba database from the backup file backupOfEducba.sql that we created by dumping the educba database previously.

-The restoration can be done by using the following command:
+You can restore the database using the following command:

 sudo mysql -u root -p < backupOfEducba.sql

-Let us check the contents of backup_educba database
+Let us check the contents of the backup_educba database